-The geographic limits referred to in certain sections of the 2007 California Fire Code are established as follows:
+The geographic limits referred to in certain sections of the 2010 California Fire Code are established as follows:

-- (a) Sec.
-3204.3.1.1.
-The geographic limits in which the storage of flammable cryogenic fluids in stationary containers is prohibited: the unincorporated area of the County of San Diego, except for areas zoned for mixed, general or high impact industrial uses. - (b) Sec.
-3404.2.9.5.1.
-The geographic limits in which the storage of Class I and Class II liquids in above-ground tanks outside of buildings is prohibited: the unincorporated area of the County of San Diego.
+(a) Sec.
+3404.2.9.6.1.
+The geographic limits in which the storage of Class I and Class II liquids in above-ground tanks outside of buildings is prohibited: the unincorporated area of the County of San Diego outside of a fire protection district.

 - 1. In areas zoned for mixed, general or high impact industrial uses. - 2.
 Crankcase draining may be stored in specially constructed above-ground storage tanks, approved by the fire code official, with a maximum capacity of 550 gallons.
 These tanks may be located within a building when the fire code official deems appropriate and the container meets U.L.
 Standard 2085.
 Containers shall be installed and used in accordance with their listing and provisions shall be made for leak and spill containment.
 In no case shall storage be allowed on residential or institutional property. - 3.
 With the fire code official's approval, Class I and II liquids may be stored above ground outside of buildings in specially designed, approved and listed containers which have features incorporated into their design which mitigate concerns for exposure to heat, ignition sources and mechanical damage.
 Containers shall be installed and used in accordance with their listing, and provisions shall be made for leak and spill containment.
-The fire code official may disapprove the installation of these containers when in his or her opinion their use presents a risk to life or property. - (c) Sec.
+The fire code official may disapprove the installation of these containers when in his or her opinion their use presents a risk to life or property. - (b) Sec.
 3406.2.4.4.
-The geographic limits in which the storage of Class I and Class II liquids in above-ground tanks is prohibited: the unincorporated area of the County of San Diego.
+The geographic limits in which the storage of Class I and Class II liquids in above-ground tanks is prohibited: the unincorporated area of the County of San Diego outside of a fire protection district.

-1. In areas zoned for other than residential uses, when approved by the FAHJ.

-- 2. Crankcase draining may be stored in specially constructed above-ground storage tanks, approved by the fire code official, with a maximum capacity of 550 gallons.
+- 1. In areas zoned for other than residential uses, when approved by the FAHJ. - 2.
+Crankcase draining may be stored in specially constructed above-ground storage tanks, approved by the fire code official, with a maximum capacity of 550 gallons.
 These tanks may be located within a building when the fire code official deems appropriate and the container meets U.L.
 Standard 2085.
 Containers shall be installed and used in accordance with their listing, and provisions shall be made for leak and spill containment.
-In no case shall storage be allowed in residential or institutional property. - 3.
-With the fire code official's approval, Class I and II liquids may be stored above ground in specially designed, approved and listed containers which meet U.L.
+In no case shall storage be allowed in residential or institutional property.

+- 3. With the fire code official's approval, Class I and II liquids may be stored above ground in specially designed, approved and listed containers which meet U.L.
 Standard 2085.
 Containers shall be installed and used in accordance with their listing, and provisions shall be made for leak and spill containment.
-The fire code official may disapprove the installation of such containers when in his opinion their use presents a risk to life or property. - (d) Sec.
+The fire code official may disapprove the installation of such containers when in his opinion their use presents a risk to life or property. - (c) Sec.
+3506.2.
+The geographic limits in which the storage of flammable cryogenic fluids in stationary containers is prohibited: the unincorporated area of the County of San Diego outside of a fire protection district, except for areas zoned for mixed, general or high impact industrial uses. - (d) Sec.
 3804.2.
-The geographic limits in which the bulk storage of liquefied petroleum gas is prohibited for the protection of heavily populated and congested areas: the unincorporated areas in the County of San Diego, except for areas zoned for mixed, general or high impact industrial uses.
+The geographic limits in which the bulk storage of liquefied petroleum gas is prohibited for the protection of heavily populated and congested areas: the unincorporated areas outside of a fire protection district in the County of San Diego, except for areas zoned for mixed, general or high impact industrial uses.